The Future of Politics

 What will Happen to Politics?

 Think of our world, a few years back.
 The whole humanity can be thought of as consisting of two types of people.
-One, who had the capability produce things thanks to innovative approach, and two, the many, who needed to buy such produce for their convenience.
-The many, the ultimate users, had to be made aware of what the producer made, and how desirable is it for ones life.
+One, who had the capability produce things thanks to the open, receptive, and innovative approach, and two, the many, who needed to buy such produce for their convenience.
+The many, the ultimate users, had to be made aware of what the producers made, and how desirable is it for ones life.
 Thereafter, making the product available for the many, to buy, was a challenge, more so, since transportation was not easy.
 Those who were involved in the business of familiarization and supply of goods happen to become the best known names in our society, and the ones employed there, most sought after friends.
+(Thanks to these people only, we in our young days enjoyed good things like Australian cheese, Egyptian cotton, and English medicines.)

 Where we Are

 Think of our world now.
-Now we have many who take up production, and many who are ultimate users, but hardly few are there involved with familiarization and supply of goods and services.
-Reason is very clear, both transportation, and communication have become fairly simple tasks.
+Now we have many who take up production, and many who remain ultimate users, but hardly few are there involved with familiarization and supply of goods and services.
+Reason is very clear, both transportation, and communication have become fairly simple tasks, given the progress we have made in such areas.
 If there are any, who still cling on to the old tasks of familiarization or supply of goods, they are looked down upon by our society, as someone who profiteers, called commission agents.
 If things are in short supply, or if they are priced high, those following such professions stand to bear the brunt.

 Something similar is awaiting politicians.
 In yesterday’s world, people were neither educated enough, nor well informed about their rights and duties as a member of society.
-In fact, they were not fully aware of their role in society.
-Politicians came to fill that gap, and acted as a bridge between the citizenry which was fairly ignorant about the arms of government.
+In fact, neither they were fully aware of their role in society, nor the society had crossed the evolving stage and reached a semblance of maturity.
+Politicians came to fill that gap, and acted as a bridge between the citizenry which was fairly ignorant, and the arms of government.
 And that was a necessity.

 But in today’s world, things are different.
-People are educated enough, and well informed about their rights and duties.
-There is no discernible gap between those governed and different arms of government, thanks to better communication, transportation and also, the populace being well read.
+People are educated enough, and well informed about the society, like their rights and duties.
+There is no discernible gap between those governed and different arms of government, thanks to better communication, transportation, and also, the populace being well read.
 Politicians, hence have no role to play.
-They are on their way to becoming an unnecessary baggage.
+They are on their way to becoming unnecessary baggage.

 Signs of Change

-Politician bashing is a common sight of these days.
+A good sign of this is politician bashing, a common sight these days.
 Whether in west or east, irrespective of presidential, military or democratic dispensation, no country is free of this entertainment.
-Nowhere else can this be seen more clearly than in the violent and widespread objections to the continuation of a few privileges, politicians, traditionally, used to enjoy.
+Nowhere else can this be seen more clearly than in the violent and widespread objections to the continuation of a few, even insignificant privileges, politicians, traditionally, used to enjoy.

 I think it is a result of this; politicians in general are losing their sheen.
 And they find the citizens, not cooperating enough or disinterested with such an important task as governance.
 Consequently, they may find the need to introduce new things to our society to make the populace deserving of a good, trouble free life.
 A proposal which is in the air, one aimed at making voting an essential duty of all citizens, and more or less mandatory, should be seen in this light.

-There are signs that a significant number of citizens do not feel that their concerns are being addressed by the mainstream parties or the political system.
+Perhaps due to the above only, the populace is in a sort of disarray.
+There are signs that a significant number of citizens do not feel their concerns well addressed by the mainstream parties or the political system.
 There are two main reasons for this.
 One, from the citizen’s side; they confuse government with politicians, which is because the politicians are the ones most easily identifiable with governance.
 And two, from the politicians’ side, they take the rather lighter responsibility of delivering governance, rather than thinking about governance in the abstract, their rightful job.
 This is because, unlike the past, the best of the generation do not opt for politics as a natural destination.

 What should Happen to Politics?